PVSSLR/pvsslr.github.io/Courses.md

 <h3> Drone Programming Primer for Software Development, Udemy, August 2019</h3>

 <p align="justify">It took three days for me just to install the required softwares (Dronekit, MAVproxy, Mission planner ) in Ubuntu for this course but believe me after that I understood how a linux operating system works.
 What if you can simulate and command a drone or ROV in a virtual enviroment and it can also be implemented in real life.
 I learned how the hardware, software and firmware of drone intereact with each other.
-After this course you can make your own drone using APM or pixhawk and pre plan their flight path. <p
+After this course you can make your own drone using APM or pixhawk and pre plan their flight path. </p>

 <h3> Beginning Fortran for Science and Engineering Students, Udemy, August 2019</h3>